DanielJDufour/xdim/README.md

 ## prepareSelect
 The `prepareSelect` function is use to create a supercharged select function for some data.
 There is some fixed cost to creating the function, so only use it if you think you will run several to many selects.

+:sparkles: So what magic makes the prepared select statements so fast?
+We pre-generate [select functions](https://github.com/DanielJDufour/xdim/blob/main/src/funcs.js), so that JavaScript compilers can optimize the logical steps needed to lookup data.
+We then just [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) the dimension names, sizes, and data to these "pre-compiled" functions.

 ```javascript
 import { prepareSelect } from 'xdim';